8e7an/dotvim/NOTES.md

 `dG` Delete from cursor to end of file

+`vas` Visual select around the sentence.

+`vis` Visual select in the sentence.

 `va(` / vib Visual select around ()

 `vi(` / vib Visual select inside ()